Degree Apprenticeship BSc (Hons)

 In a nutshell

-This degree equips you with the knowledge and skills required by physiotherapists to provide evidence-based health care.
-Our physiotherapy graduates have excellent problem-solving skills, they are technically proficient, professionally aware and as such, move seamlessly into graduate practice - in short, they are very employable.
+This degree, accredited by the Chartered Society of Physiotherapy, equips you with the knowledge and skills required by physiotherapists to provide evidence-based healthcare.
+Our physiotherapy graduates have excellent problem-solving skills.
+They are technically proficient, professionally aware, and, as such, move seamlessly into graduate practice.
+In short, they are very employable.
 The course benefits from dedicated and innovative teaching staff operating from purpose-built, state-of-the-art technical and learning facilities.
-Upon graduation, you are eligible to become a member of the Chartered Society of Physiotherapy and apply to be placed on the Health and Care Professions Council’s (HCPC) Register of Physiotherapists.
+Upon graduation, you are eligible to become a member of the Chartered Society of Physiotherapy and apply to be placed on the Health and Care Professions Council's (HCPC) Register of Physiotherapists.

-• to study alongside paid work within the physiotherapy field and will be supported by a work-based mentor and personal tutor
+• Study alongside paid work within the physiotherapy field and will be supported by a work-based mentor and personal tutor

-• to study alongside students on the part-time physiotherapy degree on a creative programme with a range of teaching, learning and assessment strategies and integration of theoretical and practice components of the curriculum to promote practice
+• Study alongside students on the part-time physiotherapy degree on a creative programme with a range of teaching, learning and assessment strategies and integration of theoretical and practice components of the curriculum to promote practice

-• to explore individual areas of interest within clinical practice in the level six negotiated practice-based learning placement
+• Explore individual areas of interest within clinical practice in the level six negotiated practice-based learning placement

-• to develop digital fluency using the extensive electronic resources to support your learning
+• Develop digital fluency using the extensive electronic resources to support your learning

-• to have an opportunity to participate in peer support sessions for confidence building in communication and public speaking; provides opportunities as mentors and learners across all cohorts
+• Have an opportunity to participate in peer support sessions for confidence building in communication and public speaking; provides opportunities as mentors and learners across all cohorts

 Course accreditations